makersacademy/airport_challenge/README.md

 ---------

 The aim of this challenge is to build a software that controls the flow of planes at an airport.
-Planes can take off and land when the weather is not stormy and when the aiport capacity allows it.
+Planes can take off and land when the weather is not stormy and when the airport capacity allows it.

 Instructions to run the program
 -------